gu-fan/riv.vim/README.rst

     create a auto numbered footnote.
     And append the footnote target to the end of file.

-:NTOE: **A reStructuredText syntax hint**
+:NOTE: **A reStructuredText syntax hint**

-       Links are both hyperlink references and hyperlink targes.
+       Links are hyperlink references and hyperlink targets.

        The hyperlink references are indicated by a trailling underscore or stanalone hyperlinks::